-Deputy Principal, KS2 brobinson@bisphuket.ac.th
+Emma McCarthy Deputy Principal, KS2 emccarthy@bisphuket.ac.th

-David Nichol
+David Hyde

-Deputy Principal, KS1, Early Years & Little Ducks davidnichol@bisphuket.ac.th

-I extend a warm welcome to students and parents who are new to the school and an equally warm welcome back to the rest of the community.
+Deputy Principal, KS1, Early Years & Little Ducks dyhde@bisphuket.ac.th I extend a warm welcome to students and parents who are new to the school and an equally warm welcome back to the rest of the community.

-I hope that this document will enable you to gain a greater understanding of what we are trying to do.
-Put simply, we aim to be a happy school in which everyone is safe, treated with respect and encouraged to learn.
+I hope that this handbook will help you to gain a greater understanding of what we are trying to do.
+Put simply, we aim to inspire learning, nurture wellbeing and ignite passion in a school characterised by the values of respect, compassion and integrity.